mattfaltyn/mattfaltyn.github.io/_pages/cv.md

 2017 - The Canadian Medical Hall of Fame Scholarship ($4,000)

-CERTIFICATES
+## Certificates

+2022 - Ethereum and Solidity: The Complete Developer's Guide – Udemy

+2021 - The Complete JavaScript Course 2022: From Zero to Expert! – Udemy

+2021 - The Complete Web Developer Course 2.0 – Udemy

-2019                        Professional Certificate in Data Science – HarvardX University
+2019 - Professional Certificate in Data Science – HarvardX University

 ## Entrepreneurial Initiatives